sofpn/rprimer/README.md

 ### Introduction

-The purpose of rprimer is to design (RT)-(q/dd)PCR assays for highly variable target sequences from multiple sequence alignments.
+The purpose of rprimer is to design (RT)-(q/dd)PCR assays from multiple DNA sequence alignments.

-In this document, I demonstrate how to use the package by designing an RT-qPCR assay for detection of hepatitis E virus.
+In this document, I demonstrate how to use the package by designing an RT-(q/dd)PCR assay for detection of hepatitis E virus, which is a highly variable RNA virus.

 ### Package overview